 We are not haphazard products of evolution.
 We are not aimless creatures like all the other animals.

 No, we reflect the qualities of the God of the Universe.
 Like Him, we have the capacity to love, think, create, and destroy.
 No other creation can do that.

 God gave us a conscience and an ever-expanding mind – and that is of infinite worth.
 It is truly a gift that we take for granted each and every day.

-Every time we feel emotion, every time we make a work of art or muse about the world around us, that’s God’s character shining through us.
+Every time we feel emotion, every time we make a work of art or muse about the world around us, that’s God’s character shines through us.
 He loved us enough to put that in us.

 But once God created us, He didn’t just leave us on our own.
 After all, how could He ever forsake His most precious creation?
-Instead, He unveiled a beautiful plan of redemption so that in spite of our sin, we could have a relationship with Him.
+Instead, He unveiled a beautiful plan of redemption so that in spite of our sins, we could have a relationship with Him.